-Recent market trends and insights indicate that there are headwinds for New Zealand's aviation and tourism sectors.
-We are therefore taking a prudent approach by moderating our forward growth rates compared with prior trends.
-We are also working closely with our partners to monitor these trends so that we can adapt quickly and effectively in any business environment.
+Recent market trends and insights indicate that there could be some headwinds on the horizon for New Zealand's aviation and tourism sectors.
+We are therefore taking a prudent approach and working closely with our partners to monitor these trends so that we can adapt quickly and effectively in any business environment.